SECRET-GUEST/How-Many-Books-Have-I-Written-As-A-Developer/README.md

 ## 1. Run by simple click on APPLICATION.exe

-The .exe file is a portable version made for microsoft users with pyinstaller, you can download only this file and nothing else.
+The .exe file can be found in the folder or it's in portable version made for microsoft users with pyinstaller, you can download only this file and nothing else.

 ## 2. Run with Python